unklebonehead/om-i3/README.md

 Config also contains my xrandr command for my triple monitors.
 You will need to modify the xrandr command for your personal set up.

-Make sure rofi, polybar launch.sh are executable.
+Make sure any rofi scripts, polybar's launch.sh are executable.